Ken Kaiser: Umpiring career

 Kaiser officiated in the World Series in 1987 and 1997, as well as the All-Star Game in 1991.
 He also umpired in the American League Championship Series in 1980, 1988, 1993 and 1995 (Game 6), and in the American League Division Series in 1981, 1996 and 1997.
 He also worked the single-game playoff to decide the AL West champion in 1995.
 On May 6, 1982, he was home plate umpire for Gaylord Perry's 300th career victory.

 Before reaching the major leagues, Kaiser worked as a professional wrestler, wearing a black hood and being known as "The Hatchet Man."
 In his brief stint as a professional wrestler, he wrestled such famous opponents as Haystacks Calhoun.

 In 1986, Kaiser was voted the Most Colorful Umpire in the American League in a poll by The Sporting News.
-He was voted the worst umpire in the AL in a poll of players during 1999 spring training.
-Later that year, he was among the umpires who submitted their resignations in a failed gambit by the Major League Umpires Association, and he was not among those later re-hired following union negotiations and litigation.
+Players in 1998 and 1999, when polled anonymously, voted Kaiser among the worst AL umpires.
+In 1999, he was among the 68 umpires who submitted their resignations en masse, in an unsuccessful attempt by the Major League Umpires Association to force a new labor agreement; Kaiser was one of 13 who were not re-hired after union negotiations and litigation.